 Internet savvy startups are attacking industries and killing old businesses across the globe.
-In these pages I’ve written about more than 150 such companies over the last four years.
+In these pages, I’ve written about more than 150 such companies over the last four years.
 Due to work obligations, I’ve stopped writing.

-But here is a five year plan that can be used to prioritize career and business strategy.
+But here is a five-year plan that can be used to prioritize career and business strategy.

-Year One: Self identify as a technology company.
+Year One: Self-identify as a technology company.

 The businesses that suffer most have developed a culture of pride in their history that blinded them to the fact that they were once a young company embracing new technology.
-Self identify as a technology company and there is a mental shift that results in innovation.
+Self-identify as a technology company and there is a mental shift that results in innovation.

 A furniture company should identify as a technology company that makes furniture.
 Real estate management companies should identify themselves as technology companies that manage real estate.

-Pay attention to those in your industry that self identify as internet and technology companies, they may know something you don’t.
+Pay attention to those in your industry that self-identify as internet and technology companies, they may know something you don’t.
 And even if they are ignorant, their culture as a technology company makes them well positioned to discover something of value through trial, error or data.

-Year Two: Find data sources unique to you.
+Year Two: Find unique data sources.

 Identify the data most useful to your industry.
 There is probably a startup looking to collect that data to package it into information to sell to slow companies like yours or technology driven startups trying to compete with yours.
 Get to the information first and you will have an edge over competitors old and new.

 Seek companies well positioned to collect useful data, they may be unrelated to your primary business and they may not be technology companies.
-The most valuable will be those companies that have failed to self identify as technology companies and don’t have a culture conducive to innovation.
+The most valuable will be those companies that have failed to self-identify as technology companies and don’t have a culture conducive to innovation.

-Did you know taxi drivers in most cities in the world keep a hand written logbook of pickup, drop-off time, location and revenue?
+Did you know taxi drivers in most cities in the world keep a handwritten logbook of the pickup, drop-off time, location and revenue?
 Recently I asked a driver what he does with the log.
 Nothing, he said!
 He keeps it just in case he needs to prove he was somewhere at a specific time.
 If you found this data useful you could probably get it for free if you provided the driver a small benefit in exchange.

-The process of discovering data and packaging into information for your business needs will positions you for growth.
+The process of discovering data and packaging into information for your business needs will position you for growth.
 With a technology company culture, your people will now be on the lookup for these opportunities.